 The Internet of Things, IoT, is becoming increasingly popular in life sciences by giving companies the means to monitor patient health automatically.
-This can be accomplished with wearable health medical devices, smart appliances and advanced monitoring systems for remote monitoring of seriously ill home patients.
+This can be accomplished with wearable health medical devices, smart appliances, and advanced monitoring systems for remote monitoring of seriously ill home patients.
 New hardware is becoming more relevant and a potential source of income for life sciences companies.
-A recent advance in July of 2021 is the development of multi-switching IMSI technology, which is GSMA-compliant and a boon to life sciences developers.
+A recent advance in July of 2021 is developing multi-switching IMSI technology, which is GSMA-compliant and a boon to life sciences developers.

 7. Augmented Reality Benefits

 Life sciences companies are using augmented reality to share critical patient information to improve care.
 Medical professionals can use 3D for education and information sharing.
-3D tech can also be used to create immersive patient experiences to demonstrate disease symptoms, neurological activity and techniques used to fight cancer.
+3D tech can also create immersive patient experiences to demonstrate disease symptoms, neurological activity, and techniques used to fight cancer.
 Augmented and virtual reality allows researchers to work anywhere, and medical partnerships are easier to manage.

 8. More Patient Platforms and Health Apps